smalls0098/gobley/docs/versioned_docs/version-0.1.0/docs/docs.md

 ```

 The Rust plugin also defines two extension functions `KotlinMultiplatformExtension.hostNativeTarget`
-and `KotlinNativeCompilation.useRustUpLinker` and one extension property `Project.rustVersion`.
+and `KotlinNativeCompilation.useRustUpLinker`.

 `hostNativeTarget` can be invoked in `kotlin {}` and adds the Kotlin Native target for the build host; it invokes
 `mingwX64` on Windows, `macosX64` or `macosArm64` on macOS, and `linuxX64` or `linuxArm64` on Linux, though Linux Arm64
-build host is not supported by Kotlin/Native yet.
+build host is not supported yet.

 ```kotlin
 import gobley.gradle.rust.dsl.*